-Moving your customization from WebCenter 18.X Backup phase (during uninstallation)
+Moving your customization from WebCenter 18.X

+1. Backup phase (during uninstallation)

-When uninstalling WebCenter 18.0 or later, Web server the installer inspects the list of Tomcat web instances and records the names of all the custom WebCenter instances while backing up 'custom' folder including the default one - WebCenter\Inst.
+When uninstalling WebCenter 18.0 or later, in the Web server the installer inspects the list of Tomcat web instances and records the names of all the custom WebCenter instances while backing up 'custom' folder including the default one - WebCenter_Inst.

 Common App Data root folder is used to store the customization files backup on the target Web server host.
+The default path on most Windows server is

+C:\ProgramData\Esko\WebCenter\WebInstanceCustomData

-The default path on most Windows server is C:\ProgramData\Esko\WebCenter \WebInstanceCustomData.
-This folder is the root and each of the WebCenter web instance custom folder files is stored under a subfolder that takes the name of the appropriate instance.
+This folder is the root and each of the WebCenter web instance custom folder files are stored under a subfolder that takes the name of the appropriate instance.

-The list of web instances that were found and later re-deployed is stored in the registry among the other WebCenter "upgrade values".
+The list of web instances that were found and later re-deployed is stored in the registry among the other WebCenter upgrade values.

-Re-deploy phase (during upgrade installation)
+2. Re-deploy phase (during upgrade installation)